amberyzheng/IMMA/README.md

 Copyright The Paper Authors.
 All Rights Reserved.
 You may not modify, distribute, or use this software for any purpose beyond the review process.

+The repository builds on top of HuggingFace, please refer to their license within the code.